Which of the following is NOT an example of a chemical change? | Study Prep in Pearson+

 1

-Understand the difference between a physical change and a chemical change.
-A physical change affects the form of a substance but not its chemical composition, while a chemical change results in the formation of one or more new substances with different properties.
+Understand the difference between a chemical change and a physical change.
+A chemical change results in the formation of new substances with different properties, while a physical change affects the form or state of a substance without changing its identity.

-Analyze each option to determine if it involves a change in chemical composition:
+Burning of wood is combustion, a chemical reaction where wood reacts with oxygen to form new substances like carbon dioxide and ash, so it is a chemical change.

-Melting of ice: This is a phase change from solid to liquid water.
-The chemical composition (H\_2O) remains the same, so this is a physical change.
+Melting of ice is a change of state from solid to liquid water without altering the chemical composition of H2O, so it is a physical change and NOT a chemical change.

-Digestion of food: This process breaks down complex molecules into simpler ones through chemical reactions, changing the chemical composition, so it is a chemical change.

-Rusting of iron: This involves iron reacting with oxygen to form iron oxide, a new substance, indicating a chemical change.

 Watch next